 First and potentially most controversial to some is Unrefined salt.
 Without enough sodium, we cannot transfer most of our nutrients into our cells, which causes a lot of what we’re doing to go to waste.
 Unrefined salt also contains an important building block to our stomach acid creation, and without proper stomach acid, we might as well be driving around with a leaky fuel tank in our vehicle.
 One of the most important aspects towards the iodine protocol is the chloride in salt’s ability to bind with bromine we will most definitely be knocking loose.
 Some people benefit by increasing their unrefined salt intake for several weeks before starting iodine.
 Unrefined salt is not the same thing as refined table salt, and there are plenty of resources to help us understand the confusion and health benefits associated with salt intake.
 Read and learn more at whyiodine.com/salt.

 About as important as selenium is Magnesium.
 One of the most important processes our body performs, is converting protein into the various substances our body uses to thrive.
 One of the first steps in this process uses magnesium to energize the protein we digest so it can begin it’s journey through our methylation system.
-Magnesium influences or is a major part of anywhere from 300 to 700 enzymes our body depends on.
+Magnesium influences or is a major part of anywhere from 300 to 700(depending on the source of information) enzymes our body depends on.
 It has connections to Depression, Type 2 diabetes, Lower blood pressure, Anti-inflammatory benefits, Migraine prevention, Reduced insulin resistance, Improved sleep quality, Osteoporosis, Restless leg syndrome and so much more.
 Read more at whyiodine.com/magnesium.

 Dr. Brownstein sometimes recommends a Vitamin B2/B3 combo to help iodine get into the cells.
 Sometimes people do not require these nutrients, but Imo most of us can benefit from a well balanced B-complex.
 I take this B-complex from Seeking Health about once a week.